 The Best Full-Size/Lightweight Stroller

 Buying a stroller is just as complicated as buying a car.
 All you want to do is take your baby for a walk, but we’re talking about hundreds of different ways that you can push your kid around the block.
-Most parents will own at least one stroller—most likely a full-size or lightweight stroller—and we think the Britax B-Agile is the best choice in that category.
+Most parents will own at least one stroller—most likely a full-size or lightweight stroller—and we think the Britax B-Agile is the best choice.

 The Best Co-Sleeper